foreachidea/Cubinets/README.md

 In order for Cubinets to recognise and correctly interpret your Parametric Templates, it is important to set a standard.
 This standard is aimed to be optimal practically and intuitive for a human person.

 📌 **Parametric Template document must contain a spreadsheet named "params"**.
 This is short for parameters.
-The reason it is shortened is that this name will be used in formulas and it is a good idea too keep the formulas as short as possible.
-Params Spreadsheet is where parameters of the Prametric Template will live.
+The reason it is shortened is that this name will be used in formulas and it is a good idea too keep the formulas as short as possible for readability.
+Parameters Spreadsheet is where default values of the unit will live.
 FreeCAD has a Spreadsheet workbench, with tools available to create and manipulate spreadsheets.
 However, Cubinets only require a basic spreadsheet manipulation and it is recommended to use a shortcuts provided by Cubinets Workbench:
  - Toolbar button: "New Sheet"; or
  - Menu: Cubinets -> New Sheet.